gianghp123/Butterflies-and-Moths-classification/README.md

-# BUTTERFLY AND MOTHS IMAGE CLASSIFICATION
+# BUTTERFLIES AND MOTHS IMAGE CLASSIFICATION

 This project focuses on the classification of butterfly species using deep learning techniques.
 The goal is to build a robust pretrained-model capable of accurately identifying different species of butterflies based on images.